Reviews You Can Rely On

 App

 Our fourth test metric, Apps, accounts for 10% of each product's overall score and primarily focuses on the five most intelligent products in our test lineup.
-Specifically, we evaluated an available app's interface and health-tracking features and weighted each submetric equally.
-Of course, our scoring system takes into account an unfairness if a scale has no smart features by design, as is the case with analog scales, and we have been careful to make a minor normalization to our collected data to balance those less intelligent models scores, without adversely affecting our data-driven results.
+Specifically, we evaluated the interface and health-tracking features of an available app and weighted each submetric equally.
+Of course, our scoring system accounts for unfairness when a scale has no smart features by design, as is the case with analog scales, and we have been careful to apply a minor normalization to our collected data to balance the scores of less intelligent models, without adversely affecting our data-driven results.

 App Submetric Ratings